-In the procedure, the restriction enzyme (6.26) is used at the initial concentration of 10 U/ μ I and concentrated restriction enzyme buffers at 10x.
+In the procedure, the restriction enzymes (6.26) are used at the initial concentration of 10 U/ μ I and concentrated restriction enzyme buffers at 10x.
 In case of different concentrations, adjust the protocol according to the manufacturer's instructions.

-a) Thaw nested PCR products (7.2.3 point "i") and the 10x restriction enzyme buffer (6.27).
-Keep restriction enzyme on ice.

-b) Mark with a progressive number an adequate number of 0.2 mL tubes c) Prepare an adequate cumulative volume of the enzymatic digestion mix for each restriction enzyme.
-Evaluate the volume based on a single sample enzymatic digestion mix (Table I) and of the total number of samples plus the positive control
+- a) Thaw nested PCR products (7.2.3 point "i") and the 10x restriction enzyme buffer.
+Keep restriction enzyme on ice. - b) Mark with a progressive number an adequate number of 1.5 mL tubes - c) Prepare an adequate cumulative volume of the enzymatic digestion mix for each restriction enzyme.
+Evaluate the volume based on a single sample enzymatic digestion mix (Table N) and of the total number of samples plus the positive control